Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Be extra careful not to go too far to the edge.
 The puffin burrows can make the ground closest to the cliffs hollow and dangerous to tread on.

-Even though the puffins look so cute they have a powerful bite if they feel threatened - as the multi-Michelin Chef Gordon Ramsay found out the hard way when he was kissing a puffin in the Westman Islands in Iceland.
+Even though the puffins look so cute, they have a powerful bite if they feel threatened, as the multi-Michelin Chef Gordon Ramsay found out the hard way when he was kissing a puffin in the Westman Islands in Iceland.

 Puffins at Grímsey island

-Puffins in abundance at Grímsey island
+Puffins in abundance on Grímsey Island

 A handful of the group had hiked to the Arctic Circle monument, which is almost the exact location of the Arctic Circle.
 We had crossed the Arctic Circle on the boat before we came ashore, so I opted for the puffins and the church.
-But I want to visit that monument next time I visit Grímsey island.

 The group photographing puffins at Grímsey island